hershel-theodore-layton/test-chain/README.md

 This package was written to replace [HackTest](https://github.com/hhvm/hacktest).

+This package is enjoyed best with an assertion library, such as [expect](https://github.com/hershel-theodore-layton/expect).

 ## Usage

 Create a `tests/` directory at the root of your project (next to `vendor/`).